facebook/react/docs/docs/integrating-with-other-libraries.md

 permalink: docs/integrating-with-other-libraries.html
 ---

-An entire web application does not need to be controlled by React.
-React can be embedded in other applications and other applications can be embedded in React.
+React can be used in any web application.
+It can be embedded in other applications and, with a little care, other applications can be embedded in React.
 This guide will examine some of the more common use cases, focusing on integration with jQuery and Backbone.

 ## Integrating with DOM Manipulation Plugins